TTK4145/Project/README.md

 -----------------
 Be reasonable: There may be semantic hoops that you can jump through to create something that is "technically correct".
 Do not hesitate to contact us if you feel that something is ambiguous or missing from these requirements.

-No orders are lost
+### No orders are lost
- - Once the light on an hall call button (buttons for calling an elevator to that floor; top 6 buttons on the control panel) is turned on, an elevator should arrive at that floor
+ - Once the light on a hall call button (buttons for calling an elevator to that floor; top 6 buttons on the control panel) is turned on, an elevator should arrive at that floor
  - Similarly for a cab call (for telling the elevator what floor you want to exit at; front 4 buttons on the control panel), but only the elevator at that specific workspace should take the order
  - This means handling network packet loss, losing network connection entirely, software that crashes, and losing power - both to the elevator motor and the machine that controls the elevator
    - For cab orders, handling loss of power/software crash implies that the orders are executed once service is restored